abhy12/JS-Components/src/components/accordion/README.md

 # Accordion

-## This is a very light weight and and simple Accordion
+## Light weight and and simple Accordion

 ## Usage
 If you have control over HTML you can just add `<.. data-jsc-accCon=""><../>` this to your accordion container (if you add value of false the accordion will not work)